Academic Programs of Study

 - Career improvement and development

-The MHSA provides graduate education in health care administration for persons seeking careers in the management and administration of health care facilities/organizations.
-This degree also provides opportunities for individuals in health services to seek career improvement and development.
+The Master of Health Services Administration (MHSA) program provides graduate education in health care administration for professionals seeking careers in the management and administration of health care facilities/organizations.

 More About This Degree

-The Nursing and Public Administration programs are located in the Center for Natural and Health Sciences.
-You'll find specialized computerized programs, including CAI (computer-assisted instruction) and NCLEX preparation software, and interactive video capability.
+The Public Administration programs are located in the McGowan Center for Graduate Studies.
+You'll find specialized computerized programs, including CAI (computer-assisted instruction) and interactive video capability.
 General word processing and statistical software is available in the lab as well.

 Graduate Admissions Requirements